 During a divorce, your rights as a mother are determined by the best interests of the child.
 If you cannot reach an agreement with your child’s other parent, that is the standard the courts will use when evaluating your case.
 Either party can receive primary residential custody of your children or share custody.
 If you are the custodial parent, you have the right to get child support payments from the father of your children.
-As an experienced Virginia child custody lawyer, I will help you understand your parental rights when you are facing divorce.
+As experienced Virginia child custody lawyers, we will help you understand your parental rights when you are facing divorce.

 Unwed mothers are automatically the legal parent of their child.
 Unwed fathers are not.
 To secure child support payments, the paternity of the father must be established.
 If there is a dispute over paternity, you can seek legal means to try and prove a man’s legal parentage.
 However, a father’s rights will come into play if paternity is successfully established.
-While the father may have to pay child support, they would also be able to obtain visitation rights and could even seek custody.
-My firm will advocate for you in paternity matters and stand up for you if custody is challenged.
+While the father may have to pay child support, he would also be able to obtain visitation rights and could even seek custody.
+We will advocate for you in paternity matters and stand up for you if custody is challenged.

-Mothers have certain predetermined rights during pregnancy, such as the right to make prenatal healthcare decisions.
+Mothers have certain predetermined rights during pregnancy, such as the right to make prenatal health care decisions.
 If you are expecting, you also have the right to privacy when it comes to your medical records.
 Neither spouses nor unwed fathers can view records without the consent of mothers.

 As with fathers, a mother’s parental rights can be limited or taken away if she is found to be an unfit parent.
 Examples of behavior that can lead to this drastic action include:

 - History of neglecting their child’s basic needs

 - Exposing children in their care to dangerous situations